The End of Days is Upon Us

 Here is a short teaching on the academic study of Eschatology or the end of days.
 There so much information available that is not Biblical and/or poor scholarship.
 But with the feeling that something is amiss in America and the World, I present a Biblically based study that may shed some light on the issue of angst.

-My articles will be Bible-based at all times.
-Make no doubt about it there are major differences between the coming of the Lord and the impending Rapture.
+My articles will always be Bible-based at all times.
+Make no doubt about it, there are major differences between the coming of the Lord and the impending Rapture.
 That is a total of two comings of the Lord as He said He would.

 Signs of His coming foretold thousands of years ago, are everywhere and numerous.
 Israel is in the land and the Church is in place, and with the completion of the unknown number of Romans 11:25, the Rapture will take place without warning when the body of Christ has reached its full number, a number no one on the earth can know.

-In the study of the end times, Jesus in His letter that John had written down for posterity, the Revelation, warns us to be imminently aware, listening, and study the Word of God, the Bible to be more informed about what is about to happen.
+In the study of the end times, Jesus, in His letter that John had written down for posterity, the Revelation, warns us to be imminently aware, listening, and studying the Word of God, the Bible to be more informed about what is about to happen.

 Let me ask you a question.
 Are you looking for Jesus Christ in the flesh to the earth He created?
-It was Jesus Himself said those who are ready and waiting when He returns will be rewarded.
-This is imminence.
+It was Jesus Himself who said those who are ready and waiting when He returns will be rewarded.
+Jesus was speaking of imminence.
 (Luke 12.37)

 He teaches in several parables we need to be spiritually awake and ready for His return.
 These parables include the master and the servant (Mark 13.34-37) and the ten virgins (Matthew 25:1-13).
 No doubt about it.
 Jesus said to watch for His return!

 We simply cannot know the exact time of His return (Matthew 24:36), Jesus said we can know the general time or “season” of His return (Matthew 24:33).
 This means we should be alert, spiritually disciplined, and watching for the signs of His arrival.